 More serious symptoms require immediate medical attention.
 Examples include:

-You will be asked about your baby’s symptoms and medical history, including what you noticed in the time leading up to the ALTE.
+You will be asked about your baby’s symptoms and medical history, including what you noticed in the time leading up to the event.
 A physical and neurological exam will be done.
-Your child's condition may need to be observed short term in the hospital and followed closely long term after discharge.
+Your baby may have an ECG to check the electrical activity of the heart.